 The ABC of Embroidery has been the best product last year.

 What inspired the brand?
 Is there a story behind it?

 I started Khoyoot after working with women in the camp for a couple of years on an embroidery project.
 I also volunteered for many years with donation groups.
 I always thought that there is more that we can give.
 Empowering women and girls to work is always better than offering donations a couple of times a year.
 We want to keep on producing product lines that will always give back to the community.

 What other refugee-focused brands do you admire?
 Why?

-Sunbula from Palestine as they have high quality embroidery
+Sunbula from Palestine as they have high-quality embroidery

 What is the best advice you have for someone who is trying to start their own business?
 Or what is one piece of advice that YOU were given and that still holds true today?

-It has been so hard and it is always hard but the happiness you see from the women and from the customer will always bright your day and give you a boost to keep on going
+It has been so hard and it is always hard but the happiness you see from the women and from the customer will always brighten your day and give you a boost to keep on going

 Write down anything else you would like us to mention about your brand!

-We are now working on the back to school campaign
+We are now working on the back-to-school campaign